Undergraduate

 About the Minor in Neuroscience

-• clinical psychology, and
+• clinical psychology and psychiatry practice, and

-• brain-computer interface.
+• biomedical engineering developing AI and brain-computer interface.

 On this Page…